HammedGafar/pneumonia-detection-cnn/README.md

 <p align="center"> <img src="Images/roc_curve_ResNet50.png" width="350"> </p>

-AUC Score of 0.925 means the model is good at disguising between normal and pneumonia chest X-rays.
+AUC Score of 0.925 means the model is good at distinguising between normal and pneumonia chest X-rays.

 ### Clinical Strengths
 Clinically, this model is an excellent diagnostic tool.
 It can confidently tell a doctor who does not have pneumonia, ensuring no sick patient is sent home by mistake.